tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 All jobs in the projects are currently eligible for the calculate operation (next_op column), but 3 of them are currently active on the cluster as shown in the second column.
 Once the operation has completed, the next_op column will become empty since the post-condition that we set would indicate that the operation has completed.
-Note that the labels column is empty because we have not created any labels.
+Note that the labels section shows that there are currently no labels; this is because we have not created any yet.
 The label feature of signac-flow provides a way to enrich the status output by defining custom functions that indicate indicate additional information about jobs.
+These sould appear in an additional column to the right of the `next_op` column to provide additional information for each job.
 Additionally, these label functions can be used as conditions for operation execution.
+For example, in this case we could have a simple label defined by ``tmax in job.document()`` to indicate that the calculate operation had been performed.

 The quick overview of this section highlights the core features of the signac framework.
 **Should we mention MongoDB at some point?**
 Although demonstrated here for a very simple example, the data model scales easily to thousands of data points and far more complex and nonlinear workflows.
 Demonstrations can be seen on the documentation on ReadTheDocs `signac.readthedocs.io`, the signac website `signac.io`, or the paper in the Journal of Computational Materials Science :cite:`ADORF2018220`.

 Design and Implementation